Hello. What can we help you with?

 Some publishers reserve the right to set an access period, which will override your school’s preferred settings.

-Yes.
 If all available copies of a title are in use, students can place that title on hold.
+Unavailable titles have a Place a hold button instead of a Borrow button.
+Students will receive a notification in Sora when one of their holds is available to borrow.

-Your school determines the number of holds your students can place at a time.
+Your school chooses how many titles your students can have on hold at a time.

 Students with compatible devices can access your digital content using the free Sora app (for Android and iOS).
 Otherwise, they can go to soraapp.com in a browser.
 Most titles can be downloaded for offline use in the app and in certain browsers.